aalhour/C-Sharp-Algorithms/README.md

 ##
 ### WHAT IS C# ALGORITHMS?

 A plug-and-play class-library project of standard Data Structures and Algorithms, written in C#.
-It contains 35+ Data Structures and 30+ Algorithms designed as Object-Oriented isolated components.
+It contains **75+** Data Structures and Algorithms, designed as Object-Oriented isolated components.
 Even though this project started for educational purposes, the implemented Data Structures and Algorithms are standard, efficient, stable and tested.

 ##
 ### BACK STORY